A new vaccine has been developed which reduces the mortality rate of cattle infected by Mycoplasma Bovis by nearly 40 percent.

 UK's first on-farm trials

-Mr Fowlie has set up the UK’s first on-farm trials to ascertain the effectiveness of Myco-B, a vaccine developed in the US.
+Mr Fowlie has set up the UK’s first on-farm trials to ascertain the effectiveness of the vaccine.

 It has now been granted a temporary import license, via Kernfarm, for use in the UK, under veterinary prescription.